ChristinaGASF/Project_1/README.md

 Authors have tried strictly to stay within the manifest that school provided that includes responsiveness of all the pages.

+Instructors Isha Arora and Dalton Hart both played role helping the authors create this project,especially towards writing the code in modules and using git commands.

 ### Technologies Requirements:
 * Express API - both HTML and JSON endpoints
 * Integrating Google Sign-In into web app (Federated login concept)